 Residents are justly proud of Farnham.
 The historic centre is designated as a Conservation Area for its special architectural and historic character and combines with an additional ten distinct character areas, generally of more recent development, around the town.
 Within these areas there are three smaller Conservation Areas at Great Austins, Wrecclesham and Old Church Lane.
-There is a high incidence of heritage assets - English Heritage's register has some 360 listed buildings within Farnham.
+There is a high incidence of heritage assets - Historic England's register has some 360 listed buildings within Farnham.
 At Farnham, the settlement and transport routes are concentrated in the valleys of the Wey which bisect the town.
 To the north and south, the land rises into hills and ridges.

-The Surrey Hills Area of Outstanding Natural Beauty extends into the plan area - to the south east of The Bourne and Moor Park areas, with the latter well wooded areas providing an important part of the setting of the AONB and a densely landscaped transition into the town.
+The Surrey Hills Area of Outstanding Natural Beauty extends into the plan area - to the south east of The Bourne and Moor Park areas. with the latter well-wooded areas providing an important part of the setting of the AONB and a densely landscaped transition into the town.
 Natural England are assessing whether the AONB boundary should be extended to encompass further areas incorporating the River Wey as it enters the town from the south (up to the A31) and areas to the south of Rowledge (up to the Long Road).
-There is also an area of high landscape value and sensitivity to the north of Hale, Heath End and Weybourne in the narrow gap with Aldershot.
+The landscape forms a backdrop which contributes to the attraction of Farnham as a place to live and work, and plays a vital role in maintaining the health and wellbeing of the population.
+There are a number of areas of high landscape value and sensitivity around the town including to the north of Hale, Heath End and Weybourne in the narrow gap with Aldershot.
+Farnham Park and the Old Park are of landscape and historic value.